Assistant Coroner for Bedfordshire & Luton16/02/2024 16:00

 Assistant Coroner for Bedfordshire & Luton

-Central Bedfordshire Council, as the lead authority, is seeking to appoint a new Assistant Coroner to support the Senior across the full range of coroner duties in order to deliver a high-quality coroner service to the people of Bedfordshire & Luton.
+Central Bedfordshire Council is seeking to appoint a new Assistant Coroner to support the Senior Coroner across the full range of coroner duties in order to deliver a high-quality coroner service to the people of Bedfordshire & Luton.

 About the post:

-Central Bedfordshire Council, as the lead authority, is looking for an exceptional candidate with excellent proven organisational, management and efficiency skills, as well as experience of exercising sound judgement and communicating effectively.
+Central Bedfordshire Council, as the lead authority for the Bedfordshire & Luton jurisdiction, is looking for an exceptional candidate with excellent proven organisational, management and efficiency skills, as well as experience of exercising sound judgement and communicating effectively.
 You will work closely with the Senior Coroner to ensure value for money, performance and financial efficiencies.

 You will be required to demonstrate knowledge and experience of coroner law and of basic medicine, have proven skills in conducting investigations and an understanding of court procedure.
 You will also need to demonstrate the excellent communication and interpersonal skills necessary to deal with sensitive situations.